nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Display tree
 #### What this command does:
 * Provides a tree visualisation of all the teams and members in the project.
+* Note: Any additional words provided after the command will be ignored.
+  (e.g. entering `tree list delete 1 HAHAHA-1234` is equivalent to entering `tree`)
 #### Command format:
 * `tree`
 #### Example usage: